Francis Molo

 Francis Molo (born 3 September 1994) is a professional rugby league footballer who plays as a for the Dolphins in the National Rugby League (NRL).
 He previously played for the St. George Illawarra Dragons, the North Queensland Cowboys and the Brisbane Broncos in the NRL, as well as the Queensland Maroons.

 At international level, Molo has played for both the Cook Islands and Samoa.

 Background

 Molo was born in Auckland, New Zealand, and moved to Australia, Brisbane when he was 10 months old.
 He is of Samoan and Cook Island descent.
 He is the older brother of Michael Molo and cousins with Anthony Milford.

-He played his junior football for the Aspley Devils and attended Wavell State High School, before being signed by the Brisbane Broncos.
+Molo played junior football for the Aspley Devils and attended Wavell State High School, before being signed by the Brisbane Broncos.

 Playing career

 Early career

 In 2010, Molo played for the Norths Devils' Cyril Connell Cup side and played for the Queensland under-16s team.
 In 2011, he moved up to the Devils' Mal Meninga Cup side and was selected to play for the Queensland under-18s team.

 From 2012 to 2014, Molo played for the Brisbane Broncos' NYC team.

 In 2012, he once again represented the Queensland under-18s team.
 On 20 April 2013, he played for the Queensland under-20s team against the New South Wales under-20s team.